blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

   for transporting event notifications, logs and application messages.

 There's a small cadre of tech that I've invented especially for this kit which we'll get to in due course.
+In this article I'll walk you through:

+* setting up a base box image,
+* version controlling puppet configuration right off and
+* bootstrapping a central puppet master from a base box.

+The lack of configuration management makes this a much larger task than it would be _with_ configuration management: take heart, this is the _hard_ part.

 ## Bootstrapping Puppet

-The absolute heart of this whole setup is Puppet: without it configuration is a one-off affair, down boxes are not easily replaced and there exists no central repository for understanding the arrangement of the whole.
-There are alternatives--Chef being the most common--but the CarePilot kit uses Puppet for two reasons:
+The absolute heart of this whole setup is Puppet: without it configuration is a one-off affair, down boxes are not easily replaced and there exists no central repository for understanding the arrangement of the whole system.
+There are alternatives--Chef being the most common--but the kit I'm going to outline here uses Puppet for two reasons:

 * I went to [University](http://pdx.edu) and did some projects with a fellow completely enamored of it--I believe the good [IT department](cat.pdx.edu) makes heavy